GoogleChromeLabs/tasklets/README.md

 });
 ```

 A switch statement in the worker then typically routes messages to the correct API.
-The tasklet API
+The Tasklets API
 exposes this behavior natively, by allowing a class within one context to expose methods to other
 contexts.

 ## Exported classes and functions

-The code below shows a basic example of the tasklet API.
+The code below shows a basic example of the Tasklets API.

 ```js
 // speaker.js